Google Map

 }

-and Simplify the Caller (passing in a place)
+We simplify the Caller (passing in a place)

-show in full file app/src/main/java/com/androidbyexample/compose/google/google/maps/MainActivity.kt
+show in full file app/src/main/java/com/androidbyexample/google/maps/MainActivity.kt

 // ...